UraniumDonut/subpixel-image-renderer/README.md

 # subpixel-image-renderer
-A image renderer that downsamples high-resolution images onto low-resolution screens while respecting their subpixel layout
+A image renderer that downsamples high-resolution images onto low-resolution screens while respecting their subpixel layout.
+For now, a placeholder repository.